 Rate Impact Credit, JOE (RICj)

 The Rate Impact Credit for the JOE (RICj) phases in rate impacts attributed solely to changes to the Tier 1 Demand Charge calculations particular to the JOE from TRM and PRDM.
 The RICj credits the only JOE that paid rates under the TRM and is applicable only if that JOE elects the Load Following Product.
 It is a stream of bill credits phased out over time with a first-year bill credit that is calibrated to mitigate the rate impacts the JOE’s members would experience as a result of changing the method used to calculate the JOE’s demand Billing Determinant.
 The cost of the RICj would be allocated to the Non-Slice Cost Pool and would not impact any customer’s Tier 1 Marginal Energy True-Up Rate.
-The RICj would be issued on the October bill of each Year.
+The RICj would be issued on the October bill of each Fiscal Year.
 The annual RICj is shown in Table 4-1.
+The RICj will be credited to the JOE, not member utilities.

 Table 4-1.
 RATE IMPACT CREDIT FOR THE JOE SCHEDULE